CPP Explained in Plain English: The 2026 Guide to Maximizing Your Pension

 Reviewing your Statement of Contributions ensures your pension is calculated correctly.

-12. The CPP Break-Even Insight
+13. The CPP Break-Even Insight

 Many retirees ask: “At what age does delaying my CPP actually pay off?”
 If you compare the total dollars received from starting at age 65 versus age 70, the “break-even” point is roughly age 81 to 82.

-• If you die before age 81: You would have collected more total cash by starting at 65.
+- If you die before age 81: You would have collected more total cash by starting at 65.

 The Strategy Note

 While the math points to age 82, the real reason to delay isn’t to “win” the break-even game — it is longevity insurance.
 Most Canadians underestimate their life expectancy.
 For a healthy 65-year-old couple today, there is a very high probability that at least one spouse will live into their 90s.
 Delaying CPP ensures that your “oldest self” has the largest possible inflation-protected check arriving every month, long after your other investments might be depleted.
+For single people, this ‘break-even’ math is even more critical because there is no survivor pension to provide a safety net for a loved one if you die early.
+For you, CPP is truly ‘use it or lose it.’

-13. How to Apply: The My Service Canada Account (MSCA)
+14. How to Apply: The My Service Canada Account (MSCA)

 Once you have decided on your start date, you must officially apply to begin receiving your pension.
 CPP benefits do not start automatically.
 The fastest way to apply is via your My Service Canada Account (MSCA) online.

-• Processing: Online applications take 7–14 days; paper applications can take 4 months.
+- Processing: Online applications take 7–14 days; paper applications can take 4 months.

-• Timing: Apply up to 12 months in advance (experts suggest 6 months).
+- Timing: Apply up to 12 months in advance (experts suggest 6 months).

-14. Final Thought
+15. Final Thought

 Don’t guess.
 Log in to your My Service Canada Account (MSCA) and review your Statement of Contributions.
 It shows your complete earnings record and provides an estimate of the CPP pension you may receive.
 Understanding your CPP now allows you to coordinate it with your RRSP and RRIF withdrawals for a much more tax-efficient retirement.